avifenesh/Error-fun/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Automated Publishing

+This project uses GitHub Actions to automate the build, test, and deployment processes:

+- Every push to the main branch automatically deploys to GitHub Pages
+- Creating a new GitHub Release automatically publishes to npm
+- See the [workflows directory](.github/workflows) for more details